threefoldtech/0-robot/docs/services/README.md

 ### Customize actions behavior
-It is possible to add some special behavior to an actions using decorators See the API documentation for more detail: https://jumpscale.github.io/0-robot/api/0-robot/template/decorator.m.html
+It is possible to add some special behavior to an actions using decorators See the API documentation for more detail: https://jumpscale.github.io/0-robot/api/zerorobot/template/decorator.m.html

-#### Rety decorator
+#### Retry decorator
 This decorator allows to define retry policy for the action.
-In case the action raises an exception during it's execution, the action is going to be retied according to the policy defined with the decorator arguments.
+In case the action raises an exception during it's execution, the action is going to be retried according to the policy defined with the decorator arguments.

 Arguments of the decorator:
 - exceptions: The exception to check. may be a tuple of exceptions to check.